vancehenricks/unsolicited-tips/removing-deprecated-feature.md

 # Removing Deprecated Feature

+I wrote this guide on some learings when deprecating a feature that were not fully familiar.

 ## Opt to have an POC

 This will give an idea how we can break down the parts to remove.